zhaowei19920524/McMasterGradStuManual/README.md

 pip install sphinx sphinx-autobuild pip install sphinx_rtd_theme
 ```
+In Windows, you might need to execute these commands with Administrator's priviledge.
 In Linux and macOS, you might need sudo.

 ### 0.3 Clone the project